Tiro-health/web-sdk-tutorial/npm+angular/README.md

 ## Architecture

-### Components

-- **AppComponent**: The root component that provides the main layout
-- **TiroSdkComponent**: Handles the mounting and lifecycle of Tiro SDK components

-### Services

-- **TiroSdkService**: Manages the initialization and cleanup of the Tiro Web SDK

-### Key Features
+### Key Implementation Details

 1. **React Compatibility**: The Tiro Web SDK requires React, which is made available globally in `main.ts`
+2. **Component Integration**: The SDK components are mounted directly in the main AppComponent
-2. **Lifecycle Management**: Proper cleanup of SDK components when Angular components are destroyed
+3. **Lifecycle Management**: Proper cleanup of SDK components when the Angular component is destroyed
-3. **Service Architecture**: Clean separation of concerns with Angular services
 4. **TypeScript Integration**: Full TypeScript support for better development experience

-## Configuration

-The application is configured to work with:
-- Tiro Web SDK questionnaire template
-- Angular 17+ with standalone components
-- TypeScript with strict mode
-- Karma/Jasmine for testing

-## Deployment

-The project can be deployed using:
-- GitHub Pages (configured in the repository)
-- Docker (using the provided nginx.conf)
-- Any static hosting service

 ## Notes

 - The Tiro Web SDK requires authentication through Google Cloud
 - React and ReactDOM are included as dependencies for SDK compatibility
-- The project uses Angular's standalone components for a modern architecture
+- The project uses Angular's standalone components for simplicity
+- This is a minimal tutorial implementation - for production use, consider proper error handling and more robust architecture